c-kosasih/Cirrhosis-Multiclass-Classification/README.md

 - 🔄 SMOTE applied to address class imbalance

 📊 The project aims to provide accurate classification of disease progression to support medical decision-making.
+> 🧠 Note:
+To reduce the risk of late diagnoses (e.g., predicting Stage 2 when the actual stage is Stage 3), the model prioritizes recall for critical stages such as Stage 3 and Stage 4, reflecting a strong understanding of the confusion matrix and its real-world implications.